In this article

 Here's a simple example: imagine you're a CRM SaaS.
 Without integration, whenever your tool captures a new lead, your customers must manually copy that lead info into a mailing or ad platform.

-With integration, that information can flow instantly to the right system—no manual input is required.
+With integration, that information can flow instantly to the right system—no manual input is required, and can be checked with a bulk email validator before being used.
 The lead can automatically be added to a welcome email sequence, enrolled in a sales campaign, or synced with an ad audience.
 That means faster follow-ups, more personalized outreach, and less time wasted on repetitive tasks.

 Now multiply that by every tool your customer uses—calendars, support systems, billing platforms, analytics dashboards—and the value of seamless integration becomes crystal clear.
 It transforms your product from a standalone tool into a connected part of your customer's workflow.